Preserve the past while securing your future

 "Working in one of America’s oldest and most unique National Historic Landmark communities prepared me for my current day-to-day projects including ongoing survey and assessment of historic sites and leading workshops on historic archaeology, masonry, and paint and finish treatments."Jeff MacDonald | M.F.A., historic preservation, 2003 | Historic preservation officer, Virginia City, Montana

-SCAD offers accredited B.F.A., M.A. and M.F.A. degrees in historic preservation in Savannah and online via eLearning.
+SCAD offers accredited B.F.A., M.A. and M.F.A. degrees in preservation design in Savannah and an M.A. degree in historic preservation online via eLearning.

 - Savannah - eLearning